LEGO-GraphRAG: Modularizing Graph-based Retrieval-Augmented Generation for Design Space Exploration: Preliminaries

-With auxiliary graphs, GraphRAG operates in two main phases: \textit{retrieval} and \textit{generation} phases.
-In the retrieval phase (as defined in Definition~\ref{def:retrieval}), relevant entities and reasoning paths aligned with the query context are extracted from the graph.
-In the generation phase (as defined in Definition~\ref{def:generation}), the retrieved reasoning paths are utilized to enhance the content generation capabilities of LLMs.
+With text-attributed auxiliary graphs, GraphRAG operates in two main phases: \textit{retrieval} and \textit{augmented generation} phases.
+During the retrieval phase (Definition~\ref{def:retrieval}), the system extracts relevant entities and reasoning paths from the graph, aligning them with the query context.
+In the augmented generation phase (Definition~\ref{def:generation}), these retrieved reasoning paths are incorporated to enhance LLM's content generation capabilities.

-\begin{definition}[{\bf Retrieval Phase}] The phase starts by processing the input query $q$ to extract relevant entities and relationships that correspond to nodes and edges in the graph $G$: